The Young Victoria: Plot

-Princess Victoria of Kent is the heir presumptive to the British throne during the reign of her uncle King William IV and is subject to a political tug of war for influence over her.
-On one side is her mother, the Duchess of Kent, and the comptroller of the Duchess's household, Sir John Conroy, who tries to force Victoria to sign papers declaring a regency and giving him and her mother power if she assumes the throne while still a minor.
-On the other side is her uncle, King Leopold I of Belgium, who uses family ties to secure an alliance between the United Kingdom and Belgium.
+Princess Alexandrina Victoria of Kent, the heiress presumptive to the British throne during the reign of her paternal uncle, King William IV, is subject to a political tug of war for influence over her.
+On one side is her mother, Victoria, Duchess of Kent, and the comptroller of the Duchess's household, Sir John Conroy.
+He tries to force Victoria to sign papers, declaring a regency that would give her mother (and himself) power if Victoria ascends the throne before her eighteenth birthday— that is, while still a minor— the provision remaining in effect until she is twenty-five years old.

+On the other side is her maternal uncle, King Leopold I of Belgium, who uses family ties to secure an alliance between the United Kingdom and Belgium.
 He wants his nephew Prince Albert of Saxe-Coburg-Gotha, who is Victoria's cousin, to marry her.

-Albert is then coached in Victoria's likes and dislikes.
-The Duchess invites the Coburg brothers, Albert and Prince Ernest of Saxe-Coburg-Gotha, to visit.
-Victoria and Albert develop a mutual fondness, despite Victoria knowing that their uncle sent Albert to romance her.
-They begin writing to one another after Albert returns home.
+Albert is coached in Victoria's likes and dislikes.
+When the Duchess invites the Coburg brothers, Albert and Prince Ernest of Saxe-Coburg-Gotha, to visit, Victoria and Albert develop a mutual fondness, despite her knowing that their uncle sent him to romance her.
+They begin writing to one another after he returns home.

-At a birthday reception in Windsor Castle, the King states his wish to be closer to Victoria and insults her mother.
-When the King increases Victoria's income, it is rejected by Conroy, who physically subdues her in front of her mother, heightening their animosity.
+At a birthday reception in Windsor Castle, King William states his wish to be closer to Victoria and insults her mother.
+When he increases Victoria's income, it is rejected by Conroy, who physically subdues her in front of her mother, heightening their animosity.
 The King then sends the Prime Minister Lord Melbourne to advise her.
 Victoria agrees to make Melbourne her private secretary, and he appoints her ladies-in-waiting, who are from families politically allied to him.